blbadger/blbadger.github.io/henon-map.md

 	not_already_diverged = array[0] < 1000
 ```

 Now we iterate over the `array` to find when each position diverges towards infinity (if it does).
 Because iteration of (1) is a two-step process, the x-array is copied such that it is not modified before being used to make the new y-array.
 A boolean array `diverging` is made, signifying whether or not the distance of any point has become farther than 10 units from the origin, which I use as a proxy for divergence.
 By using bitwise and, we make a new array `diverging_now` that checks whether divergence has already happened or not, and assigns `True` only to the diverging values that have not.
 The indicies of `iterations_until_divergence` that are currently diverging are assigned to the iteration number `k`, and the `not_already_diverged` array is updated.
-Finally, diverging elements of x or y arrays are then assigned as 0 to prevent them from exploding to infinity.
+Finally, diverging elements of x or y arrays are then assigned as 0 to prevent them from exploding to infinity (as long as the origin does not head towards infinity, that is).

 ```python
 	for k in range(max_iterations):